 Wherever you're sailing in Turkey, particularly along the Southern coast, you will always find exciting places to explore.
 The Turkish coast is ideal for cruising and it stretches from the Peninsula of Callipolis down to Antalya.
 Due to the formation of the coast line, with a large number of bays, peninsulas and inlets, it is deceiving in its length - almost 1,000 miles long.

-Starting from Marmaris, Gocek, Fethiye or Bodrum, you will discover and enjoy the charm of beautiful bays, quiet coves and sheltered anchorages.
+Starting from Marmaris, Gocek or Fethiye, you will discover and enjoy the charm of beautiful bays, quiet coves and sheltered anchorages.
 Along the coast, there are literally acres of ancient ruins from the proto-Greek period to the Byzantine period.
 Do not miss historical tours ashore, visiting Caunus, Ephesus, Pergamos, Kas.

 The ancient ruins of Asia are amongst the most picturesque in the Mediterranean.
 In addition, Turkish food is reputedly one of the great cuisines of the world.
 Restaurants offer amazing selections of delicious starters, known as mezes.
 Main dishes include freshly caught seafood, shish kebabs, köfte (spicy meatballs) as well as vegetarian dishes.